magicmatatjahu/adi/README.md

 - Add `PROVIDER` Injection Token which will be used to wrap all defined providers
 - Implement https://autofac.readthedocs.io/en/latest/advanced/pooled-instances.html scope - note about custom hooks like `OnGetFromPool`, probably in the Scope ADI should create the new instance of given provider (definition), or maybe not - ADI can always change reference to the definition in the session
 - Implement the `onDestroy` hook
-- Create `Facade` wrapper to support case written in the https://github.com/inversify/InversifyJS/issues/1156 issue
+- Create `Facade` wrapper to support case written in the https://github.com/inversify/InversifyJS/issues/1156 issue and https://github.com/nestjs/nest/issues/7631 issue
 - Improve Circular reference case (change in tests the E and D dependency order in the C class) - fix this bug
 - Handle useWrappers (on Decorate example) in the definition (currently they are evaluated each time for instance, even for singleton).
 For appropriate instance it should evaluates only one time.
 - Override injectable options in the `useClass` provider case